Todo Balita: Background

-As Todo Arangkada on DZMM
+1996-2001: Todo Arangkada

-Todo Arangkada initially aired every Monday to Friday from 10:00 am to 12:00 noon and every Saturday from 10:00 am to 11:00 am.
-Todo Arangkada deviated itself from the rest by interjecting fun and wit to the program's entirety.
-The program tackled subjects of major and minor importance ranging from straight news commentary to just light banter between the anchor and his famous characters.
+In 1996, Ocampo was moved back to the mid-morning timeslot as host of Todo Arangkada that ran every Monday to Friday from 10:00 am to 12:00 noon and every Saturday from 10:00 am to 11:00 am.
+Todo Arangkada served as the originating show for most of the host's voice impersonations as it combined straight news commentary and light banter.